• Winter recipes

 For Kofta

-• 150 g Cooked Potato finely grated
+• 150 g cooked Potato finely grated

 • 125 g Paneer finely grated

-• 1/2 tsp chilli powder
+• ½ teaspoon chilli powder

-• 1/2 tsp garam masala
+• ½ teaspoon garam masala

-• 2 tbsp coriander leaves finely chopped
+• 2 tablespoon coriander leaves finely chopped

-• 2 tbsp corn flour
+• 2 tablespoon corn flour

 • salt to taste